-Standard Chartered Bank Malayan Banking Berhad CIMB Bank Berhad DBS Banking Ltd Yes Bank Ltd AfrAsia Bank Limited ICICI Bank
+Standard Chartered Bank DBS Bank Ltd Yes Bank Ltd AfrAsia Bank Limited ICICI Bank State Bank of India

 Index Pages

 Directors' statement 1-2

 Independent auditors' report 3-6

-Statement of financial position 7
+Condensed statement of financial position 7

-Statement of comprehensive income 8
+Condensed Statement of comprehensive income 8

-Statement of changes in equity 9
+Condensed Statement of changes in equity 9

-Statement of cash flows 10
+Condensed Statement of cash flows 10

-Notes to the financial statements 11-48
+Notes to the condensed financial statements 11-43

-Directors' Statement For the year ended 31 December 2020
+Directors' Statement For the year ended 31 December 2021

 The directors present the report to the members together with the audited financial statements of GMR Infrastructure (Singapore) Pte.
-Limited - Head Office ("Head Office") for the year ended 31 December 2020.
+Limited (the "Head Office") and one of its foreign branches - Dubai branch (collectively, the "company") for the year ended 31 December 2021.